-68. The Joint Recommendations also criticised the lack of sufficient information and coverage of the campaign by the media, as resulting from the stipulations of Article 47, which go "a long way to prevent reportages reflecting the meetings of electoral competitors with the voters and similar events for fear of giving an advantage to some competitors."
-Moreover, it does not guarantee that the election cover will be equitable, critical and interesting to voters in the future.
-During the last parliamentary elections, this issue had been answered by a CEC (late) decision to oblige public broadcasters to organize 90-minute debates every day, including Sundays, and by clarifying that news bulletins of broadcasters covering the campaign shall air five news stories on electoral events in each newscast19.
+75. The Joint Recommendations also criticised the lack of sufficient information and coverage of the campaign by the media, as resulting from the stipulations of Article 47, which go "a long way to prevent reportages reflecting the meetings of electoral competitors with the voters and similar events for fear of giving an advantage to some competitors."
+Moreover, it does not guarantee that the election coverage will be equitable, critical and interesting to voters in the future.
+During the last parliamentary elections, this issue had been answered by a CEC (late) decision to oblige public broadcasters to organize 90-minute debates every day, including Sundays, and by clarifying that news bulletins of broadcasters covering the campaign shall air five news stories on electoral events in each newscast24.
 A similar norm has been entered as part of the Code, with amendments to Article 64 and is welcomed.

-69. Both amendments are inherited from CEC regulations adopted during the last parliamentary elections, which have proved useful in improving the balance of the information in the media.
+76. Both amendments are inherited from CEC regulations adopted during the last parliamentary elections, which have proved useful in improving the balance of the information in the media.
 The interpretation the CEC will give to these provisions will be crucial during the next elections.

-70. The Joint Recommendations also suggested that the ten days term prior to election day, during which Article 47 prohibited the publication of results of opinion polls, be reduced.
-The norm has been abrogated altogether.

-71. An amendment to the Electoral Code also introduces a new instrument: the Code of Conduct.
+- 77. Moreover, to avoid divergences of interpretation on the use of privately-owned poster display space in the future, improvements need to be made to the provisions regulating the allocation of spaces for the display of campaign posters, if necessary by amending the law. - 78.
+The Joint Recommendations also suggested that the ten day term prior to election day, during which Article 47 prohibited the publication of results of opinion polls, be reduced.
+The norm has been abrogated altogether. - 79.
+An amendment to the Electoral Code also introduces a new instrument: the Code of Conduct.
 Its legal status is somewhere between a public instrument and a private convention.
-It is defined in Article 1 as "a convention concluded between electoral competitors and representatives of mass-media regarding the modality of unfolding and coverage of the electoral campaign in a way that excludes the harming of dignity and reputation of electoral competitors."

-72. Its private character stems from the private parties that agree on it; while its public nature is drawn from the specific role vested with the CEC to organise consultations and to assure the signing of such a code of conduct.
+It is defined in Article 1 as "a convention concluded between electoral competitors and representatives of mass-media regarding the modality of unfolding and coverage of the electoral campaign in a way that excludes the harming of dignity and reputation of electoral competitors." - 80.
+Its private character stems from the private parties that agree on it; while its public nature is drawn from the specific role vested with the CEC to organise consultations and to assure the signing of such a code of conduct.